TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 }
 ```

-I use a variation of [React style](https://en.bem.info/methodology/naming-convention/#react-style) naming which takes the form `ComponentName_ElementName__modifierName_modifierValue`.
+I use a variation of [React style BEM naming](https://en.bem.info/methodology/naming-convention/#react-style) which takes the form `ComponentName_ElementName__modifierName_modifierValue`.
 I don't use the more usual `-` separator characters because they're not valid in JavaScript properties.

 # Default Theme and CSS

 I include a default theme and corresponding `VirtualSpreadsheet.css` file.
 No obligation to use either.
-Consumers can use their own CSS and theme.
+Consumers can use their own CSS and/or theme, if they wish.

 ```ts
 export const VirtualSpreadsheetDefaultTheme: VirtualSpreadsheetTheme = {